jamesamiller/jamesamiller/README.md

 - Research university and community college experience for more than 30 years
 - STEM content knowlege instruction for K-12 educators
 - K-12 inquiry based / hands on learning pedagogy

+### Research/Expertise

+- Theoretical astrophysics
+- Computational physics
+- Plasma physics
+- Quantum mechanics
+- Anything else interesting at the time that I can tackle